 The low molecular weight serum antibody found in birds is IgY, whereas mammals have IgG.
 IgY is the main serum immunoglobulin in chicken.
 Chicken IgY is the functional equivalent of mammalian IgG in birds but it differs in many functional aspects to mammalian IgG.
 Like IgG, chicken IgY consists of two light chains and two heavy chains where the IgY heavy chain has a weight of 66,000 Da and the IgY light chain is 22,000 Da.
 The molecular weight of IgY is approximately 180,000 Da compared to 160,000 Da for IgG .
 IgY is transported from the mother to the embryo via the egg yolk.
 Thus, the egg yolk contains high concentrations of chicken IgY.
 Other immunoglobulin classes are present only in negligible amounts in the egg yolk.

-We originally used protein A purified from strain A676.
-Since it is beneficial for customers to be able to obtain the reference material independently of IgY Lab Systems, we use recombinant protein A from Cytiva (Uppsala, Sweden) as a reference in the kit.
-Originally, we chose Cytiva (formerly GE Healthcare) as they were the first company (known as Pharmacia at that time) to market protein A and they had the patent for purifying protein A on Human IgG Sepharose.
+We originally used Protein A purified from strain A676.
+Since it is beneficial for customers to be able to obtain the reference material independently of IgY Lab Systems, we use recombinant Protein A from Cytiva (Uppsala, Sweden) as a reference in the kit.
+Originally, we chose Cytiva (formerly GE Healthcare) as they were the first company (known as Pharmacia at that time) to market Protein A and they had the patent for purifying Protein A on Human IgG Sepharose.
 The patent has now expired.
-They are also one of the largest producers of recombinant protein A. Cytiva purifies their protein A on Human IgG Sepharose.
+They are also one of the largest producers of recombinant Protein A.

-The sensitivity in a sample without IgG is typically 0.1 ng protein A/ml.
-For an IgG-containing sample, the sensitivity is 1 ppm.
-For example, if you have a sample containing 0.2 mg IgG/ml, the detection limit is 0.2 ng protein A/ml.
+The sensitivity in a sample without IgG is typically 0.1 ng Protein A/ml.
+For an IgG-containing sample, the sensitivity is typically 1 ppm.
+For example, if you have a sample containing 0.2 mg IgG/ml, the detection limit is 0.2 ng Protein A/ml.

 The kit has been developed to work accurately with human IgG concentrations up to 5 mg/ml.
 We have not tested samples with higher concentrations, and therefore, cannot guarantee the accuracy of the assay at those levels.